Topological dynamics of kaleidoscopic groups: Introduction

 \section{Introduction}

 Dendrites are one-dimensional, compact topological spaces that appear naturally in dynamics (for example, as Julia sets of quadratic polynomials).
 They are tree-like, but can have dense branching.
-This is the case for the generic spaces in this class, the \emph{\Wazewski dendrites} $W_n$ (where $n = 3, 4, \ldots, \infty$ is the order of the branch points), which can also be viewed as the \Fraisse limits of finite trees and whose rich homeomorphism groups have been studied in topology, in dynamics, and in model theory \cites{Charatonik1980,Kwiatkowska2018,Duchesne2019,Duchesne2020}.
+This is the case for the universal spaces in this class, the \emph{\Wazewski dendrites} $W_n$ (where $n = 3, 4, \ldots, \infty$ is the order of the branch points), whose topology is also captured by \Fraisse limits of finite trees and whose rich homeomorphism groups have been studied in topology, in dynamics, and in model theory \cites{Charatonik1980,Kwiatkowska2018,Duchesne2019,Duchesne2020}.
 Even though the spaces $W_n$ are connected, their homeomorphism groups are \df{non-archimedean} (i.e., admit a basis at the identity consisting of open subgroups) and are best studied as permutation groups of the countable set of branch points of the dendrite.

 \emph{Kaleidoscopic groups} are subgroups of $\Homeo(W_n)$ that were recently introduced by Duchesne, Monod, and Wesolek in \cite{Duchesne2019a}.
 For us a \df{permutation group $\Gamma \actson M$} is simply a \emph{closed} subgroup of the full symmetric group $\Sym(M)$, endowed with the topology of pointwise convergence.
-Starting with a permutation group $\Gamma \actson M$, where $M$ is a countable set with $n \geq 3$ elements, the kaleidoscopic construction produces another group $\kf(\Gamma) \leq \Homeo(W_n)$ whose \df{local action} is prescribed by $\Gamma$, that is, for any branch point $x \in W_n$, the action of $\kf(\Gamma)_x$ on the connected components of $W_n \sminus \set{x}$ is isomorphic to the action $\Gamma \actson M$.
+Starting with a permutation group $\Gamma \actson M$, where $M$ is a countable set with $n \geq 3$ elements, the kaleidoscopic construction produces another group $\kf(\Gamma) \leq \Homeo(W_n)$ whose \df{local action} is prescribed by $\Gamma$, that is, for any branch point $x \in W_n$, the action of the stabilizer $\kf(\Gamma)_x$ on the connected components of $W_n \sminus \set{x}$ is isomorphic to the action $\Gamma \actson M$.
 The groups $\kf(\Gamma)$ are Polish, non-archimedean, algebraically simple, and they have many other interesting properties, as discussed in \cite{Duchesne2019a}.
 They can also be represented as permutation groups acting on the branch points of the dendrite.
 The construction was inspired by a classical paper of Burger and Mozes \cite{Burger2000} on groups acting on trees but in contrast with \cite{Burger2000}, kaleidoscopic groups are never locally compact because of the density of branch points.